7 Rules for Creating Gorgeous UI

 That was just a button, and yet there are these 4 little light effects present.
 That’s the lesson here.
 Now we just apply it to everything.

-Here is a pair of iOS 6 settings— “Do Not Disturb” and “Notifications”.
-NBD, right?
-But look how many light effects are going on with them.
+Here is a pair of old iOS 6 settings — “Do Not Disturb” and “Notifications”.
+Look how many light effects are going on with them.

 - The top lip of the inset control panel casts a small shadow